NASAPsyche/irondb/external_modules/anaconda/README.md

 ### Configuring Conda Environment in IDE

 1. Import project to PyCharm (or set-up a new project)
-2. File⁩ ▸ ⁨Settings⁩ ▸ ⁨Project: <project name>⁩ ▸ ⁨Project Interpreter
+2. File⁩ ▸ ⁨Settings⁩ ▸ ⁨Project: <Project name>⁩ ▸ ⁨Project Interpreter
 3. Click on the gear icon next to the Project Interpreter drop-down menu and click add
 4. In the "Add Python Interpreter" window, choose "Existing environment"
 5. Browse to the location of the yml file for your operating system and import it